VernaUpon74/arcticfox-config-flatpak/README.md

 Or click [here](https://github.com/VernaUpon74/cloudy-af/releases/download/v1.14.1-flatpak/cloudy-af.flatpak) for a direct link.

 Portable Appimage binary also provided on the releases page.
 Installable .deb and .rpm files can be found there as well.
+And in the local `builds/` directory after running the build scripts.

 #### Install from the `.flatpak` bundle after building from source